georgematheos/vs-app-backend/api.md

 ##### Successful response status code: `200`

 ##### Response body (JSON):
-* `visitations-requests`: An array of visitations requests objects, each of which contains the following fields:
+* `visitationsRequests`: An array of visitations requests objects, each of which contains the following fields:
   * `id`: A unique identifier for the visitations request.
   * `timeRequestIssued`: The date and time (ISO) when the request was issued by the visitor.
   * `host`: A [user object](#userObject) containing information about the user to whom this Vs request was sent.